TritonDataCenter/rfd/rfd/0027/README.md

 instead metrics are automatically collected by the client on a timer.

 ------

+Regardless which of the above options are chosen, the Metric Agent should support an operator configurable global minimum polling frequency.
+This will allow an operator to dial back metric collection on an overloaded compute node and potentially avoid stopping the Metric Agent.

 Static pre-defined metrics will be collected using modules like [node-kstat](https://github.com/bcantrill/node-kstat).
 Additionally, it seems